Teachinghearts |

 -

-He Has Called Jews and Gentiles.
+He Has Called Jews And Gentiles.

 What if God, although willing to demonstrate His wrath and to make His power known,